A central limit theorem for the two-sided descent statistic on Coxeter groups

 \subsection{Structure of article}

-The structure of the paper is as follows: \cref{s:Descents} introduces some basic notations, finite Coxeter groups and the the descent statistic. \cref{s:fourthmoments} explains how to recursively derive higher moments of the descent statistic and the statistic $t$.
-This is done using conditional expectations and a recursion solver.
-In \cref{s:rank=O(n)}, we give sufficient conditions for establishing the CLT for weighted sums of sequences of random variables which all individually satisfy the CLT.
-These enable us in \cref{s:Lindeberg} to apply the Lindeberg Theorem in order to obtain the asymptotic normality of $T_{W_n}$ for sequences of Coxeter groups $W_n$ which either all are products of dihedral groups or all have only irreducible components of non-dihedral type.
-Combining these results, \cref{s:mainresult} delivers our main theorem.
-In the appendix we present a discussion of a geometric perspective on the statistic $t$ in the context of the two-sided analogue of the Coxeter complex defined in \cite{Pet:twosidedanalogue}, as well as a table of moments of the statistics $\on{des}$ and $t$ for Coxeter groups of type $\cox{A}$ and $\cox{B}$.
+The structure of the paper is as follows: Section~\ref{s:Descents} introduces some basic notations, finite Coxeter groups and the descent statistic.
+Section~\ref{s:fourthmoments} explains how to derive recursively higher moments of the descent statistic and the statistic $t$.
+This is done using conditional expectations and a recursion solver software.
+In Section~\ref{s:rank=O(n)}, we give sufficient conditions for establishing the CLT for weighted sums of sequences of random variables which all individually satisfy the CLT.
+These enable us in Section~\ref{s:Lindeberg} to apply the Lindeberg Theorem and obtain the asymptotic normality of $T_{W_n}$ for sequences of Coxeter groups $W_n$ whose irreducible components satisfy a certain maximum condition.
+Combining these results, Section~\ref{s:mainresult} delivers our main theorem.
+In the appendix we present a discussion of a geometric perspective on the statistic $t$ in the context of the two-sided analogue of the Coxeter complex defined in \cite{Hultman2007}, as well as a table of moments of the statistics $\on{des}$ and $t$ for Coxeter groups of type $\cox{A}$ and $\cox{B}$.